 The UC Hastings Alumni Association has a Board of Governors with 50 members.
-The Board meets three times per year, including one meeting in Southern California, and spearheads outreach efforts for the school to alumni and students.
+The Board meets three times per year, usually on the same day as the Foundation Board.
+It coordinates outreach efforts for the College to alumni and students.
 The mission of the Alumni Association is to strengthen and nurture bonds between UC Hastings colleagues and the law school by providing outstanding opportunities for personal and professional growth.
 The Governors have an active partnership with ASUCH leadership to bring alumni mentors to student organizations and get together with students in small group outings.
-One example of this activity is “Six@Six,” wherein an alumnus hosts six students at six p.m. for dinner.
+One example of this activity is “Six@Six:” an alumnus hosts six students at six p.m. for dinner.

-As Chancellor and Dean, I benefit from the advice and counsel of our board members, and the institution benefits from their support.
+As Chancellor & Dean, I benefit from the advice and counsel of our board members, and the institution benefits from their support.
 Together, UC Hastings continues moving forward toward a great future.

 University of California Hastings College of the Law in San Francisco is redefining legal education through our experiential, interdisciplinary, and international approach to the law.
 We integrate rigorous academics with hands-on practice, preparing our graduates to tackle the legal challenges—and leverage the opportunities—of the 21st century.